2026 Guide to Small Business Healthcare Plans

-Everything you need to know about creating an affordable health benefit for businesses with less than 30 employees – including HRAs, health sharing plans, HSAs, and Direct Primary Care plans.
+Everything you need to know about creating an affordable small business health plan for companies with fewer than 50 employees – including HRAs, health sharing plans, HSAs, insured plans, and Direct Primary Care plans.

 By Wiley Long III, President – HSA for America